 The interaction between valence electrons and ionic cores was described by the projector augmented wave (PAW) method.^{47,48} The Zr(4p6,5s2,4d2), W(6s2,5d4) and O(2s2,2p4) electrons were treated explicitly as valence electrons in the Kohn-Sham (KS) equations and the remaining core electrons together with the nuclei were represented by PAW pseudopotentials.
 The KS equation was solved using the blocked Davidson49 iterative matrix diagonalization scheme.
 The plane-wave cutoff energy for the electronic wavefunctions was set to a value of 500 eV, ensuring the total energy of the system to be converged to within 1 meV/atom.
-A periodic unit-cell approach was used in the total-energy relaxation calculations, with the α -ZrW2O8 crystal structure (space group P213, IT No. 198; Z = 4) reported by Evans et al.15 utilized as the initial guess.
-The Brillouin zone was sampled using the Monkhorst-Pack k-point scheme,50 with a k-point mesh of 5×5×5.
+A periodic unit-cell approach was used in the total-energy relaxation calculations, with the α -ZrW2O8 crystal structure (space group $P2_13$, IT No. 198; $Z = 4$) reported by Evans et al.15 utilized as the initial guess.
+The Brillouin zone was sampled using the Monkhorst-Pack k -point scheme,50 with a k -point mesh of 5×5×5.
 No symmetry constraints were imposed in unit-cell optimization calculations.
 Relaxation calculations were first carried out until the Hellmann-Feynman forces acting on atoms were converged within 0.01 eV/Å.

 Structures resulting from total-energy minimization with GGA/PBE and GGA/PBEsol were further relaxed with respect to Hellmann-Feynman forces until a convergence tolerance of 0.001 eV/Å was reached.
 Density functional perturbation theory (DFPT) linear response calculations were then carried out at these levels of theory with VASP to determine the vibrational frequencies and associated intensities.
 The latter were computed based on the Born effective charges (BEC) tensor, which corresponds to the change in atoms polarizabilities with respect to an external electric field.
-Thermal properties were further derived from phonon calculations within the QHA, which introduces a volume dependence of phonon frequencies as a part of the anharmonic effect.51 This DFPT approach was utilized in previous computational studies to successfully predict the properties of various Zr-containing compounds and crystalline materials.^{38,39,40,41,45,52,53,54,55}
+This DFPT approach was utilized in previous computational studies to successfully predict the properties of various Zr-containing compounds and crystalline materials.^{38,39,40,41,45,51,52,53,54}

 Experimental Methods.
 All reagents were used as received for the synthesis of α -ZrW2O8 samples.
-Accurate metal concentrations in the reagents were determined via thermogravimetric analysis: heating under USP grade air to 900 °C. Following the procedure from Closmann et al.,56 a 1M aqueous solution of tungsten with a volume of 50 mL and a 0.5M aqueous solution of zirconium with a volume of 50 mL were made separately from ammonium metatungstate (Aldrich) and zirconium oxychloride hydrate (Aldrich).
+Accurate metal concentrations in the reagents were determined via thermogravimetric analysis: heating under USP grade air to 900 °C. Following the procedure from Closmann et al.,55 a 1M aqueous solution of tungsten with a volume of 50 mL and a 0.5M aqueous solution of zirconium with a volume of 50 mL were made separately from ammonium metatungstate (Aldrich) and zirconium oxychloride hydrate (Aldrich).
 Simultaneously, each solution was added dropwise to a stirred flask containing 25 mL deionized (DI) water.
 After addition, the flask was stirred for an additional 10 hours.
 Then, 125 mL of 6M HCl was added to the solution and mixed.
 The solution was placed in a Parr reactor and heated to 200 °C under autogenous pressure for 4 hours.
-The resulting solution was filtered and rinsed with DI water to obtain the cubic hydrated precursor ZrW2O7(OH)2(H2O)2 to α -ZrW2O8 (see Supporting Information).
+The resulting solution was filtered and rinsed with DI water to obtain ZrW2O7(OH)2(H2O)2, a cubic hydrated precursor to α -ZrW2O8 (see Supporting Information).
 The precursor was then heated to 600 °C for 10 hours, and allowed to cool to ambient temperature.